chris-k84/LabView_TwinCAT_Library/ADS/ADS_Readme.md

 The Sample_SimpleStructRead.VI implements the SubVI_SingleRead, it provides a string control to specify a target for the call and casts the variant returned to a cluster using a typedef.
 This sample is a single call function to provide a sample of a cluster read and how you would do it.
 If you wanted to read continuously you would not initialise and release the reference as you do in this sample.

+4. Sample_SimpleContinuousRead.vi

+The Sample_SimpleContinuousRead.VI implements a similar program to the first 3, however the read elements are contained in a while loop, this sample opens the communications then continually reads from the target at 1ms intervals.
+The target is set to be a single value each read and a TC type REAL, if you need to test on other types the sample will need to be adapted, creating an array will handle oversample channels.

 ## SubVIs

 There is currently 1 SubVI in the library: